-- 5 The Government has also announced details of the local council tax referendum limits for 2022/23. - Any fire authority that wishes to increase council tax in 2022/23 by 2% or more, as compared to the 2021/22 council tax level will be required to hold a referendum.
+- The Government has also announced details of the local council tax referendum limits for 2023/24. - Any fire authority that wishes to increase Band D council tax in 2023/24 by more than £5, as compared to the 2022/23 council tax level will be required to hold a referendum.